LCR-ADS-Lab/LxGrTagger-Documentation/docs/3_structural type3/1_Syntactic function1.md

 1. Descriptions
    - An adverb phrase as adverbial is when an adverb phrase is used to modify a verb or an entire sentence.
-   - Adverbial adverb phrases give more information about when, where, how, or under what conditions applied to the component they modify.
+   - Adverbial adverb phrases give more information about when, where, how, what degree, or under what conditions applied to the component they modify.
 2. Tag
    - `rb+advl` is tagged on the **adverb** of the adverb phrase.
 3. Examples